Nutrition is 80% of what determines if you’ll be successful in recomposing your body.

 A lot of “common knowledge” is completely wrong.
 Forget everything you’ve been taught about nutrition.
 This Nutrition Guide will teach you everything you need to know to put fat-burning, muscle-building choices on your plate each and every day.

-You’ll learn what a good portion size is for you, and what you need to eat regularly in order to lose weight.
-You will learn to use nutritional science to your advantage.
-Learn how to compose a healthy plate, and how to choose one from a restaurant menu.
+You will learn how to use nutritional science to your advantage by discovering what the ideal portion size for you is, and what you need to eat, in order to lose weight.
+You will gain experience in composing a healthy plate, and confidence in knowing what to choose from a restaurant menu.

 Get a nutrition plan

-If you don’t have one, the 8fit app can produce a personalized menu for your goals.
+If you don’t have one, the 8fit app can produce a personalized menu according to your goals.

-To help you build good habits, do your best to follow your meal plan.
-However, reaching your goal is not all about following a strict meal plan for the entire life.
-It is about building confidence in choosing the right options, and working new habits into your lifestyle.
+To help you build good habits, you will try your best to follow your meal plan.
+However, reaching your goal is not all about following a strict meal plan for your entire life.
+It is about building confidence in choosing the right options, and incorporating new habits into your lifestyle.

 Bonus points: track your food

-The 8fit app automatically checks off meals that you have completed, and keeps track of them on the main Habits screen.
+The 8fit app automatically tracks the meals that you have completed, and displays them on your main Habits screen.

 Your caloric needs

 Just like everything else in the universe, you are subject to the laws of thermodynamics.
-You gain weight from creating a caloric surplus – eating more calories than you burn.
+This means you’ll probably gain weight from creating a caloric surplus – eating more calories than you burn.
 You lose it through creating a caloric deficit – eating fewer calories than you burn.

-If you’re using 8fit’s app, the nutrition section will already be adapted to your goal.
+If you’re using the 8fit app, the nutrition section will already be adapted to your goal.

 What to avoid completely

-Like we said at the beginning, you can follow a diet and lose weight quickly, but it’s often unlikely to maintain it.
+Like we said at the beginning, you can follow a diet and lose weight quickly, but it’s often unlikely that you’ll maintain it.

 There are some foods you should only eat in combination with protein or fat and never alone: carbohydrates like bread, pasta, rice, grains, oats, corn and potatoes.
 We encourage you to avoid the processed version completely and choose the wholesome version to provide your body with fiber, minerals and vitamins.

 Eating fat won’t make you fat, but some fats aren’t friendly to fitness.
-Don’t consume corn oil, cottonseed oil, safflower oil, sunflower oil, shortening, or absolutely anything containing refined/hydrogenated/trans fats.
+Avoid corn oil, cottonseed oil, safflower oil, sunflower oil, shortening, and absolutely anything containing refined/hydrogenated/trans fats.
 Your body doesn’t know how to deal with these kinds of fats, and they can throw your chemistry into chaos.

-- never eat carbohydrates alone (even fruits) and always combine them with protein or fat
+- Avoid eating carbohydrates alone (even fruits) and always combine them with protein or fat

-- avoid sugar and all derivatives, including honey, agave nectar, molasses, maple syrup, and unrefined sugars
+- Limit sugar and all derivatives, including honey, agave nectar, molasses, maple syrup, and unrefined sugars